-- 1) Baby weight scales. - 2) Batteries and battery packs. - 3) Breast milk storage bags, ice packs, labels, labeling lids, and other similar products. - 4) Breast pump cleaning expenses or supplies, including soap, sprays, wipes, steam cleaning bags, and other similar products. - 5) Creams, ointments, and similar other products that relieve breast or nipple irritation or inflammation. - 6) Electric power adapter for travel. - 7) Garments or other similar products that allow mobile hands-free (wearable) pump operation. - 8) Nursing bras, bra pads, breast shells, nipple shield, and other similar products. - 9) Travel bags and other similar travel or carrying accessories. - 45.
-Vision Exam Vision and eye health evaluation (preventive or medical), including, but not limited to, eye health examinations, dilation, refraction, and prescription for eyeglasses or contact lenses.
-(Refer to the current MUS Choices Enrollment Workbook Schedule of Benefits for benefit guidelines.) - 46.
-Pediatric Treatment for Hearing Loss Services for the diagnosis and treatment of Hearing Loss for a covered Dependent Child eighteen (18) years of age or younger, including, but not limited to: - 1) The purchase of one (1) medically necessary hearing aid or Amplification Device (with required accessories) per ear every three (3) years or as required by a licensed audiologist for the purpose of improving or assisting hearing by directing or amplifying sound in the ear canal. - 2) Hearing examination; hearing aid fitting, assessment, adjustments, and auditory training. - 3) Ear molds, tinnitus masking device, and bone assisted hearing devices.
+- 1) Baby weight scales. - 2) Batteries and battery packs. - 3) Breast milk storage bags, ice packs, labels, labeling lids, and other similar products. - 4) Breast pump cleaning expenses or supplies, including soap, sprays, wipes, steam cleaning bags, and other similar products. - 5) Creams, ointments, and similar other products that relieve breast or nipple irritation or inflammation. - 6) Electric power adapter for travel. - a.
+Garments or other similar products that allow mobile hands-free (wearable) pump operation. - 7) Nursing bras, bra pads, breast shells, nipple shield, and other similar products. - 8) Travel bags and other similar travel or carrying accessories. - 45.
+Vision Exam Vision and eye health evaluation (preventive or medical) to assess vision acuity and ability to focus on and discern objects, including, but not limited to, eye health examinations, dilation, refraction, and prescription for eyeglasses or contact lenses.
+(Refer to the current MUS Choices Enrollment Workbook Schedule of Benefits for benefit guidelines.)
+(Refer to Section 10 Vision Hardware Plan Description for separate Vision Hardware benefit information.) - 46.
+Hearing Exam (auditory exam) Hearing evaluation or test (preventive or medical) to measure a person's ability to hear sounds at different pitches and loudness, including but not limited to, pure tone audiometry, speech discrimination tests, impedance audiometry, and auditory brainstem response (ABR).
+(Refer to the current MUS Choices Enrollment Workbook Schedule of Benefits for benefit guidelines.)
+(Refer to Section 7, provision F Specific Covered Medical Services for separate Pediatric and Adult Treatment for Hearing Loss benefit information.) - 47.
+Pediatric Treatment for Hearing Loss Services for the diagnosis and treatment of Hearing Loss for a covered Dependent Child eighteen (18) years of age or younger, including, but not limited to: - 1) The purchase of one (1) medically necessary hearing aid or Amplification Device (with required accessories) per ear every three (3) years or as required by a licensed audiologist for the purpose of improving or assisting hearing by directing or amplifying sound in the ear canal. - 2) Hearing aid fitting, assessment, adjustments, and auditory training. - 3) Ear molds, tinnitus masking device, and bone assisted hearing devices.
 Expenses for hearing aid or Amplification Device batteries, cords, power banks/portable chargers, and dehumidifiers are excluded.